 Data on a web page should be sent immediately after the page is loaded.
 This is most likely caused by an issue with how Chameleon has been installed.
 We recommend involving your engineers to make sure that Chameleon is being loaded as soon as the page loads, including when it is reloaded.

-Please note that identifying anonymous users to Chameleon will have an impact on your MAU count, as each anonymous user is counted as an additional user.
+Please note that identifying anonymous users to Chameleon will have an impact on your MTU count, as each anonymous user is counted as an additional user.

 👉 Have any questions or issues?
 Review the best way to get help.